systematic-magic/AgingPubMed/research_papers_html.rst

 15.3.3.
 There can be references to the articles in which have been published "ahead of print".
 The format of citation data for such articles is as follows:
 |span_format_start| JournalTitle. year.
 [Epub ahead of print].
 DOI [PubMed] |span_end|

-- Check that there is a period (.) after year.
+- Check that there is a period (.) after year followed by a space.
-- Check that there is a period (.) after “[Epub ahead of print]”.
+- Check that there is a period (.) after “[Epub ahead of print]” followed by a space.
 - Check that “[Epub ahead of print]” appears after year and before DOI.
 - If you come across an Epub reference, be sure to verify whether publishing information has since been released.
 If publishing information is available, then please add vol, pg numbers, etc. and format as directed above in section 15.3.2.